Frank Hewlett: Career

 Hewlett worked 23 years as the Washington bureau chief of The Salt Lake Tribune.
-Throughout his career he has worked as a reporter for Japan Times, The Seattle Times, Spokane Spokesman-Review, Tulsa World, Albuquerque Journal, Honolulu Star-Bulletin, and Guam Daily News.
+Throughout his career he has worked as a reporter for the Japan Times, Seattle Times, Spokane Spokesman-Review, Tulsa World, Albuquerque Journal, Honolulu Star-Bulletin, and Guam Daily News.

 Hewlett's limerick poem, "the Battling Bastards of Bataan" came to symbolize that campaign:

 Departing Corregidor before it fell, at the instruction of Douglas MacArthur, Hewlett followed Frank Merrill in the China-Burma-India theater, then coined the term Angels of Bataan.
 His wife, Virginia, working for the High Commissioner to the Philippines, remained in Manila.
 She was interned at Santo Tomas Internment Camp and was not part of the prisoner exchange in the early part of the war, to his disappointment.
 They reunited during the raid to free the survivors in February 1945.
 She died in 1979.
 Later he would briefly work for the Department of Defense before returning to the private sector.

 Hewlett was a member of Sigma Delta Chi and the National Press Club.